fekerel/cbrn-to-fakeapi/GUIDE.md

 3. Execution per AI IDE
   - Work on a dedicated branch named `ai-<tool-name>-<YYYYMMDD-HHmm>`.
    - Generate/modify files according to this guide only.
-   - Run `npm run test:fake` and ensure tests execute.
+   - Run `yarn run runner` and ensure tests execute.
   - Produce artifacts: list of files changed, summary of endpoints covered.

 4. Collection